Tired of “helpful” advice about how to get rid of acne that doesn’t really help?

 - nodules – similar to cysts but these are hard and often deeper

 Severe cystic acne should be treated by a dermatologist / doctor.
-See more information about treatment options below.
+See this page for an acne cyst remedy and more treatment options below.

 Hormonal (pregnant, medical condition):